Sonnykimee/SQLiteLib/README.md

 ```

 ### Accessing default DB and Creating a Connection ###
+Once, your project is properly linked to SQLiteLib, you can access its classes and methods.
+Use the below code to access the default DB and create a connection to a DB file.
 ```java
 if (sqliteLib != null) {
     SQLite db = sqliteLib.DB(); // Getting the default SQLite DB instance.